ClockSelect/myevic/README.md

   * Logo

-         The Logo submenu is used to toggle display of the custom logo On of Off, and to choose where to display it.
+         The Logo submenu is used to toggle display of the custom logo On of Off (custom logo must be 64*40 pixel momchrom bitmap), and to choose where to display it.
 Logo may be displayed on the top of the screen (in place of the power/temp setting zone) or in the middle of the screen in place of the two first information lines.

   * Invert